Bruce Catton

 Charles Bruce Catton (October 9, 1899 – August 28, 1978) was an American historian and journalist, known best for his books concerning the American Civil War.
 Known as a narrative historian, Catton specialized in popular history, featuring interesting characters and historical vignettes, in addition to the basic facts, dates, and analyses.
 His books were researched well and included footnotes.
-He won a Pulitzer Prize during 1954 for A Stillness at Appomattox, his study of the final campaign of the war in Virginia.
+He won the Pulitzer Prize for History and the National Book Award for Nonfiction in 1954 for his book A Stillness at Appomattox (1953), a study of the final campaign of the war in Virginia and third book in his Army of the Potomac trilogy.

 Early life

 Charles Bruce Catton was born in Petoskey, Michigan, to George R. and Adela M. (Patten) Catton, and raised in Benzonia, Michigan.
 His father was a Congregationalist minister, who accepted a teaching position in Benzonia Academy and later became the academy's headmaster.
 As a boy, Catton first heard the reminiscences of the aged veterans who had fought in the Civil War.
 In his memoir, Waiting for the Morning Train (1972), Catton explained how their stories made a lasting impression upon him: